-- •Local Authority central services such as the Hearing Impaired Team, Social Emotional and Mental Health Team, Early Years team, Autism Team etc... - •Outside agencies such as the Speech and Language therapy (SALT) Service.

-For your child this would mean:

-The school (or you) can request that the Local Authority carry out a statutory assessment of your child's needs.
+Local Authority central services such as the Hearing Impaired Team, Social Emotional and Mental Health Team, Early Years team, Autism Team etc Outside agencies such as the Speech and Language therapy (SALT) Service.
+For your child this would mean: The school (or you) can request that the Local Authority carry out a statutory assessment of your child's needs.
 This is a legal process which sets out the amount of support that will be provided for your child.
 After the school have sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all the professionals involved with your child to write a report outlining your child's needs.
 If they do not think your child needs this, they will ask the school to continue with the support at SEND Support level.

-If the statutory assessment goes ahead:

-The L.A will decide if your child's needs are severe, complex and have a significant impact on their learning and/or development.
-If this is the case, they will write an Education, Health and Care Plan (EHCP).
-If this is not the case, they will ask the school to continue with the support at SEND Support level.
+If the statutory assessment goes ahead: The LA will decide if your child's needs are severe, complex and have a significant impact on their learning and/or development.
+If this is the case, they will ask the school to continue with the support at SEND Support level.
 The ECHP will outline the number of hours of individual/small group support your child will receive from the LA, how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child.
-An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups which include your child.
+It will also have long and short-term goals for your child.
+An additional adult may be used to support your child.
 How accessible is the school environment?

-"Frequently asked questions"

-- •The school is accessible to children with physical difficulties. - •We ensure that equipment used is accessible to all children regardless of their needs. - •There are double doors strategically placed around the building to allow wheelchair access. - We have a disabled toilet and changing area.
+"Frequently asked questions" The school is accessible to children with physical difficulties.
+We ensure that equipment used is accessible to all children regardless of their needs.
+There are double doors strategically placed around the building to allow wheelchair access.
+We have a disabled toilet and changing area.